WordPress/gutenberg/packages/data/README.md

 registry.select( 'store' ).getItems( 'foo', 'bar', '54' );
 ```

 Ensuring consistency of arguments for a given selector call is [an important optimization to help improve performance in the data layer](https://github.com/WordPress/gutenberg/pull/52120).
+However, this type of problem can be usually be avoided by ensuring selectors don't use variable types for their arguments.

 ## Going further